Canada

 Loss relief is available for self-employed individuals.
 Business losses from self-employment can be offset against income from the self-employment.
 Business losses can be carried back for a period of three years and carried forward for a period of 20 years.

-For residential properties sold after 31 December 2022, recently enacted legislation taxes profits arising from the disposition of properties (including assignment sales) owned for less than 12 months as business income (some exceptions apply) and disallows the principal residence exemption (see Capital gain on sale of residence below).
+Profits arising from the disposition of residential properties (including assignment sales) owned for less than 12 months are taxed as business income (some exceptions apply) and the principal residence exemption is disallowed (see Capital gain on sale of residence below).

 Capital gains